-TBEV transmission is also possible from infected to non-infected ticks during feeding close to each other on a non-viremic host.
-98,102 Cellular infiltration of tick feeding sites, and the migration of cells from such sites, can provide a vehicle for transmission between co-feeding ticks that is independent of host viremia.
-102 The non-viremic route of transmission between co-feeding ticks can even occur in rodents that are immune to TBEV.
-108 The degree of co-feeding virus transmission may be influenced by local climatic factors that affect the seasonal timing of tick host-seeking activity and, as such, can be used to predict the focal distribution of TBEV.
-107,109 virus can partly be lost during transition from stage to stage, 112 and not all tick individuals reach the next life history stage irrespective of the presence or absence of the pathogen.
-Danielova and Holubova 113 found that only 0.23% of larvae coming from infected females were TBEV-positive.
-Other studies showed that 0.58% to 0.75% of the larvae were transovarially infected.
-Thus, the rate of transovarial transmission remains below 1%.
-Nuttall et al. 114 suggest that transovarial transmission is important for the maintenance of a natural focus even if it occurs at a very low rate.
+TBEV transmission is also possible from infected to noninfected ticks during feeding close to each other on a nonviremic host.
+Cellular infiltration of tick feeding sites, and the migration of cells from such sites, can provide a vehicle for transmission between co-feeding ticks that is independent of host viremia.
+The non-viremic route of transmission between co-feeding ticks can even occur in rodents that are immune to TBEV.
+The degree of cofeeding virus transmission may be influenced by local climatic factors that affect the seasonal timing of tick hostseeking activity and, as such, can be used to predict the focal distribution of TBEV.